Ashaiman: Climate

 The town has a tropical savanna climate (Köppen climate classification Aw), experiencing a wet season and a dry season and the temperature being hot year-round.
 The average annual rainfall ranges from 730 to 790 mm.
 The wet season usually starts from April to June while the dry is from September to November.

 Human resources

 Health

-On 3 October 2024, It was announced that a 190-bed capacity district hospital was going to be built at Ashaiman as part of Ghana's Agenda 111, a project aim to improve access to convectional healthcare.
-The project has a budget of US$12 million and is expect to be completed in late-2024.
+On 3 October 2024, it was announced that a 190-bed district hospital would be built in Ashaiman as part of Ghana's Agenda 111 programme, a national initiative aimed at improving access to healthcare infrastructure.
+The project was reported to have an estimated budget of US$12 million and was expected to be completed in late 2024.

+As of December 2025, construction had not commenced at the proposed site, and no official public statement had been issued confirming the continuation or revised status of the project.

 Education

 The most well-known educational institution in the town is the Ashaiman Senior High School.
 It was founded in September 1990 by the Provisional National Defence Council and it began with 39 students and two teachers.
 Currently the school has a population of about 1,400 students and 104 teachers.
 Courses offered in the school include General Arts, General Science, Agriculture, Business and Visual Arts.

+Local education commentators have highlighted the role of school discipline in improving academic performance and student outcomes in Ashaiman.